dousha/PicoBridge/README.md

 ## PicoVRCFTModule - PICO 4 Pro Module for VRCFaceTracking 4.0

+Note: If you are using the newer version of VRCFaceTracking (that runs on .NET 7), then try out [Mitchell Taylor's Implementation](https://github.com/regzo2/PicoStreamingAssistantFTUDP/tree/vrcfacetracking-module).

 ### Setup

 1. (TBA by PICO) Download and install the latest Streaming Assistant for PICO